Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 1.)
 To see the (few) command line options use './1wire-temperature-logger-RPi.pyw -h'

 2.)
-Read the 'user settings' (line 87 to 130) and modify these according to your needs.
+Read the 'user settings' (lines 87 to 130) and modify these according to your needs.

 3.)
 The file name extension '.pyw' prevents the opening of a terminal window in case